 This Program Brief presents an overview of AHRQ's research in progress and selected findings of research on preventive health services for children.

-Go to Preventive Services for the most up-to-date information on the U.S. Preventive Services Task Force and Put Prevention Into Practice (Prevention Implementation
+Go to Preventive Services for the most up-to-date information on the U.S. Preventive Services Task Force and Put Prevention Into Practice (Prevention Implementation and Dissemination).

 Select for PDF File (237 KB).
 PDF Help.